hakimihamzan/event-tracker/README.md

 - Front-end framework (Bootstrap, jQuery, AJAX)

 ## Project Status
-Project is: _in progress_
+Project is: _in progress_.
 Backend part of the website is mostly done.
 For now, I only set it up to register a student into a class when scanned not some other categories.
 It already provide functions to generate QR code and logging people in.
 I planned to use Android as the client that consume the Rest API.
 Android skeleton project of student version has completed but it is completely hideous.
 Need some more work.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)